DATA & ORBIT SERVICES - INFORMATION FOR NEW USERS

 Many data sets are available through the Coordinated Data Analysis Web (CDAWeb) service and the data coverage continues to grow.
 These are largely, but not exclusively, magnetospheric data and nearby solar wind data of the ISTP era (1992-present) at time resolutions of approximately a minute.
 The CDAWeb service provides graphical browsing, data subsetting, screen listings, file creations and downloads (ASCII or CDF).

 The OMNI data set is an hourly-resolution 1963-near_current data set with near-Earth solar wind magnetic field and plasma data, solar and geomagnetic activity indices, and energetic particle flux data.
 The data set was created at NSSDC by interspersing, after cross-normalizing, field and plasma data from each of several spacecraft.
 It continues to be extended.
 The OMNIWeb interface provides access to this data set with graphical browse and subsetting capability, to ftp-accessible annual ASCII OMNI files, and to higher resolution data sets contributing to OMNI.
+Additionally, this interface provides solar wind input data for studies of solar wind - magnetosphere coupling.

 COHOWeb is another graphical browse and data subset/retrieval tool.
 It provides access to a series of spacecraft-specific hourly resolution data sets wherein all records are of a common format and content, with magnetic field, plasma and spacecraft position data.
 There are data sets for virtually all deep-space spacecraft (Voyager, Ulysses, Pioneer, Helios, etc.)

-+ FTP and FTPBrowser
++ HTTPS/FTPS and FTPBrowser

 The subset of FTP/FTPBrowser-accessible data that relate to the atmosphere and ionosphere are also accessible through ATMOWeb.